 Most of us know soy sauce as the black, salty and distinctive-tasting sauce that we dip sushi in.
 While soy sauce would seem to have only a secondary role, it has, in fact, plenty of amazing properties.
-For example, a few drops of this sauce can mitigate the smell of certain ingredients or bring out the sweetness of other, and when used for marinating food, it slows down the decaying process.
+For example, a few drops of this sauce can mitigate the smell of certain ingredients or bring out the sweetness of others.
+When used for marinating food, it slows down the decaying process.
 Not to mention its nutritional value.

-In addition to vitamin B2 and B6, it is also rich in essential vitamins and minerals of which it is hard to get an adequate intake, like magnesium, potassium, zinc and more.
-(However, since it is high in salt, you should be careful not to overuse it.)
+In addition to vitamin B2 and B6, soy sauce is also rich in essential vitamins and minerals of which are hard to get an adequate intake, such as magnesium, potassium, zinc and more.
+(However, being high in salt content, you should be careful not to overuse it.)

 Pink soy sauce on a soy sauce cake?
 Some surprising variations

 Generally speaking, soy sauce is used as a condiment on boiled vegetables, meat and fish, as well as for seasoning the broth of udon and soba noodles.
 There are, however, some surprising variations.

 As its name suggests, “Pink soy sauce Hana lady ROSE”, is a pink-colored soy sauce!
 While its distinctive color comes from the bright red vegetables and beets used in making it, it has the same taste as ordinary black soy sauce.
 Perfect for serving on immaculately white tofu.